Coast guard: Djibouti

 The Djiboutian Coast Guard, part of the Djiboutian Armed Forces, is a humanitarian and security service.
 It protects Djibouti's borders and economic and security interests and defends its territorial waters and its Exclusive Economic Zone.

 Egypt

 The Egyptian Coast Guard, part of the Egyptian Navy, is responsible for the onshore protection of public installations near the coast and the patrol of coastal waters to prevent smuggling.

 France

-In the French Republic, Affaires maritimes is the closest organization to a coast guard.
-In each region, a naval admiral, called Maritime Prefect, is in charge of coordination of all state services for action at sea by the Navy, the Affaires maritimes, the Maritime Gendarmerie and the Coastguard Service of the French Customs.
-A charity, Société Nationale de Sauvetage en Mer, provides most life saving duties at the local level.